 Some form of annual community fund drive has existed in Marion County, Ohio since the mid-1930s.
-The Crusade Foundation, as it was known then, went through numerous mergers and name changes until September 1, 1972, when the name of United Way of Marion County (UWMC) was formally adopted by the local Board of Trustees.
+The Crusade Foundation, as it was known then, went through numerous mergers and name changes until September 1, 1972, when the name of United Way of Marion County (UWMC) was formally adopted by the local Advisory Council.
 That year, United Way raised $347,000 for the agencies in its membership.

 For many years, United Way was primarily a fundraiser for community agencies.
 However, with the changes in technology, economy and marketplace, United Ways all over the country were becoming less and less effective.
 Donors could easily choose whom to support over a web site – they didn’t need a “middle man.”
 In addition, the problems in our communities were not improving.
 Millions of people still suffered from homelessness, hunger and lack of decent employment and health care.
 The process wasn’t working.

 That’s when United Ways realized that they had been raising money for years to treat symptoms rather than root causes.
 This realization prompted a major shift in philosophy – from fundraiser to problem solver.
 UWMC, along with thousands of other local United Ways, began to research issues in the community and set priorities.
 We began to ask questions like, “Why are people homeless and how can we help them to find a home and become self-sufficient?”
 If they are homeless because they can’t find a job, then we need to help them become employable and find employment.
 If they are homeless because they don’t understand how to budget, then we need to teach them budgeting skills.
 The object is not to give them a meal and a bed in a shelter – it’s to make sure they never need a shelter again.